noi-techpark/odh-docs/source/howto/generic/r-howto.rst

 How to Access |odh| Data With R and SPARQL
 ==========================================

+.. versionchanged:: 2023.1 notify users of SPARQL endpoint reachable upon request only.

 Datasets and their data in the |odh| can be accessed using R, a software for statistical analysis and |odh|'s  SPARQL endpoint.